Bumblebees studied for US protection; found coast to coast

 The U.S. Fish and Wildlife Service said Tuesday it will study Western bumblebees and yellow-banded bumblebees to see if they warrant protection.

-The Environmental Defense Fund, which asked the service to consider protecting the bees, says they are important pollinators of both native plants and commercial crops.
+Defenders of Wildlife, which asked the service to consider protecting the bees, says they are important pollinators of both native plants and commercial crops.
 The group says the bees are under threat from pesticides and a parasite.

 The group says the parasite is a fungus that spread from commercially raised bees brought into the United States from Europe to pollinate in greenhouses.